MFEK/glif/README.md

 ### More debug output

-It is possible to get even more debug output out of Qglif for figuring out where problems lie.
-To ask Qglif to dump the parsed .glif file on runtime, pass `DEBUG_DUMP_GLYPH=Y`.
+It is possible to get even more debug output out of MFEKglif for figuring out where problems lie.
+To ask MFEKglif to dump the parsed .glif file on runtime, pass `DEBUG_DUMP_GLYPH=Y`.
 To see every single `winit` event (warning: this will flood your stdout) pass `DEBUG_EVENTS=Y`.

 ### Goals

-Contributions which do not work on at least GNU/Linux and Windows will be rejected; we want to be able to build Qglif on as many platforms as possible.
+Contributions which do not work on at least GNU/Linux and Windows will be rejected; we want to be able to build MFEKglif on as many platforms as possible.
 Both Skia and Dear ImGui are cross-platform; we use Vulkan and not OpenGL so we are future-proof even on OS X.

 ## License

-Copyright 2020 Fredrick Brennan & MFEQ Authors
+Copyright 2020 Fredrick Brennan & MFEK Authors

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this software or any of the provided source code files except in compliance